dodoels/wotlk-feral-analyzer-cn/README.md

 ### Gameplay Basics

-For more information, or for questions about feral druid gameplay, check out #wotlk-feral-dps in [druid discord](https://discord.gg/classicdruid).
+For more information, or for questions about feral druid gameplay, check out #cata-feral-dps in [druid discord](https://discord.gg/classicdruid).

 <!-- ### Configuration Settings